 The crestump should be pretty easy to find in the market, it’s always in season, but Stipple Shrooms are what you’ll want for an actual cure.
 Those will be a bit harder to find, and you may need to go deep into the woods to find some.

 A nice stew made of frowny root and puckoo tail should be enough to calm the sneezing and lower the fever.
-The puckoo tail should be fairly easy to find locally, there’s plenty of wyngrew who raise them around wynsiph.
-The frowny root you couldn’t possibly expect to find around here, but luckily Dr. F always keep some in stock for Snitzer Fytz outbreaks.
+The puckoo tail should be fairly easy to find locally, there’s plenty of Wyngrew who raise them around Wynsiph.
+The frowny root you couldn’t possibly expect to find around here, but luckily Dr. F always keeps some in stock for Snitzer Fytz outbreaks.

 Avoid these berries if you have the Fytz!
 They tend to make the sneezed flames worse!